 Agencies and organizations may propose to subcontract portions of work provided that their applications clearly indicate the scope of the work to be subcontracted, and to whom.
 All information required about the prime grantee is also required for each proposed subcontractor.
-Agencies and organizations shall also ensure that subcontractors are not on the state's Suspension of Funding List available at: osbm.nc.gov/stewardship-services/grants/suspension-funding-memos.
+Agencies and organizations shall also ensure that subcontractors are not on the state's Suspension of Funding List.